Forbidden subgraphs on conjugacy class graphs of groups: Nilpotent groups and EPPO-groups

 \begin{theorem}\ Let $G$ be an EPPO group.
-Then $\Gamma_{CCC}(G)$and $\Gamma_{NCC}(G)$ both are cograph. \end{theorem} \begin{proof} Suppose that \( x^{G} \sim y^{G} \sim z^{G} \sim w^{G} \) is a path in both \( \Gamma_{CCC}(G) \) and \( \Gamma_{NCC}(G) \).
-Clearly, the elements of \( G \) have orders that are powers of some prime.
+Then both $\Gamma_{CCC}(G)$ and $\Gamma_{NCC}(G)$ are cographs. \end{theorem} \begin{proof} Suppose that $ x^{G} \sim y^{G} \sim z^{G} \sim w^{G} $ is a path in both $ \Gamma_{CCC}(G) $ and $ \Gamma_{NCC}(G) $.
+Clearly, the elements of $ G $ have orders that are powers of some prime.
 If such a path exists, then all the vertices along the path must have orders that are powers of the same prime.
-Otherwise, \( G \) would contain an element whose order is a product of two distinct primes, which contradicts the assumption that \( G \) is an EPPO group.
+Otherwise, $ G $ would contain an element whose order is the product of two distinct primes, contradicting the assumption that $ G $ is an EPPO-group.
+Now, by Lemma \ref{CCC}, in $ \Gamma_{CCC}(G) $, the distance between any two elements of the same prime power order is at most $ 2 $.
+Furthermore, by Lemma \ref{lm_1}, in $ \Gamma_{NCC}(G) $, the distance between any two elements whose orders are powers of the same prime is at most $ 1 $.
+Therefore, such a path cannot exist in either $ \Gamma_{CCC}(G) $ or $ \Gamma_{NCC}(G) $. \end{proof}